ohSpxctre/BT_UART_Gateway/README.md

    docs/html/index.html
    ```

-4. Open `index.html` in your browser to view the generated documentation
+3. Open `index.html` in your browser to view the docs.

----